bsgdragao/FingerprintSimple/README.md

 https://gitlab.freedesktop.org/libfprint/libfprint.git

 Go to libfprint/tests and copy capture.py.
-Past this file at the root of the project  project.
+Past this file at the root of the Java project.

 And Be Happy!!